chomp105/shorttt/README.md

 I think I started this project out with goals in mind.
 I can't remember, though.
 Anyway its a tictactoe game using only a single variable.

+## Understanding the code
+I did my best to explain the inner workings of the program in the comments.c file

 ## Playing the game
 Players take turns placing an X or O on the board through the use of the 1-9 keys.
 They correspond to the spaces on the board like so:
 ```